DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Usually bizarrely configured, light red spot in the first years of life, later deep red to blue-red (red wine) spot (completely compressible by glass spatula printing).
-The size ranges from 0.5 cm in diameter to large patches that extend over wide areas of the body.
+Mostly bizarrely configured, in the first years of life light red, later saturated red to blue-red (red wine-coloured) spot (completely compressible by glass spatula printing).
+The size ranges from 0.5 cm in diameter to large-scale spots extending over wide areas of the body.
 Bizarre formations can occur.
 An arrangement in the Blaschko lines does not exist.

-A nevus flammeus does not show spontaneous area growth, but only increases in size according to the growth of the body.
-After decades of existence, bumpy, blue-red plaques, papules or nodules form.
-There is a tendency to bleed with banal injuries.
+A nevus flammeus does not show spontaneous surface growth, but only enlarges according to the body growth.
+After decades of existence, growth phenomena appear in the vascular malformations.
+Bumpy, blue-red plaques, papules or nodules form.
+There is a tendency to bleed from trivial injuries.

 TherapyThis section has been translated automatically.